ar-51/ar-51.github.io/docs/System Calibration/Device_calibration.md

 ### Move slowly across the capture area while moving your hands

 Do not wave your hands too fast.
-Move them in a relaxed speed. \
+Move them at a relaxed speed. \
 Moving too fast can produce poor calibration quality.
 {: .warning }

 ### Character should "snap" onto your body (in VR)
-You should see the character “snaps” into place after a short while.
+You should see the character “snap” into place after a short while.
 This does not mean the calibration is over.
 You should still move around the capture area to improve the calibration.